 Unlike the initial allowance of IRAs in 1974 to extend the tax advantage allowed to employees with pension plans, the major focus of universal IRAs has been to encourage savings, especially for retirement.
 If the main objective of individual retirement accounts is to encourage private savings, the analysis in this study does not suggest that we will necessarily achieve that objective.
 Moreover, the back-loaded approach allowed as an option is less likely to induce savings than the current form of IRAs or the form allowed during the period of universal availability (1981-1986).
 In addition, the ability to withdraw amounts for other purposes than retirement dilutes the focus of the provision on preparing for retirement.
+The recent expansion in the IRA limit may make the provisions more likely to provide a marginal incentive, but will also direct the benefits towards higher income individuals.

-The IRA benefits adopted in 1997 may also put some pressure on national savings in the future, as the provisions involve a growing budgetary cost; a pattern of growing costs will also occur for further expansions of IRA benefits.
+Both the IRA benefits adopted in 1997 and those adopted in 2001 may also put some pressure on national savings in the future, as the provisions involve a growing budgetary cost and these reductions in government savings will offset any private savings effects.